 Is 3 days enough in Krakow?

-With 3 days in Krakow, you have enough time to explore its main attractions and take at least one day trip outside of the city.
-We spent 3 full days in Krakow and had enough time to explore its famous landmarks.
-We also visited three other UNESCO World Heritage sites nearby.
+Definitely.
+With 3 days in Krakow, you’ll have enough time to discover its historic heart, visit the top landmarks, and even take a day trip to Auschwitz-Birkenau.
+We explored the city over three full days and had time to enjoy its highlights and nearby UNESCO World Heritage sites.

 3 days in Krakow itinerary